×

 Astrovirus – Astroviruses typically impact youngsters under the age of three.
 They frequently propagate via daycare facilities.
 But senior care facilities are another way they might proliferate.

 Adenovirus – Although gastrointestinal infections can result from inadvertent ingestion, adenoviruses are more frequently responsible for respiratory illnesses.
-Ages are all susceptible to their infection.
+All ages are susceptible to their infection.

 Spread of Stomach Flu Virus

-Stomach flu usually spreads by the faeces to the mouth.
+Stomach flu usually spreads through the faeces to the mouth.
 The virus lives in the faeces and vomit of infected people.
 Microscopic traces of infected faeces or vomit may linger on people’s hands or surfaces.
-These traces can transfer to food and water sources.
-You might ingest the virus through contaminated food or water, or by touching an infected person or surface and then touching your mouth.
+The virus can spread to food and water sources, and you might get infected by eating or drinking something contaminated, or by touching a contaminated surface or person and then putting your hands near your mouth.

 • Hand washing: Since hand sanitizer isn’t always effective, proper handwashing is the most vital line of prevention against stomach flu viruses.
 It’s crucial to do this before handling food and particularly after using the restroom or changing a diaper.